Documentation Index

 AI-Moderated Interviews are typically run by:

-Customers who need human qualitative data at scale.
+• Customers who need human qualitative data at scale, for example, to validate product concepts or to understand brand preferences.

-Brands, political pollers, media, or research agencies running AIMI studies via video, audio, or text.
+• Brands, political pollsters, media, or research agencies running AIMI studies via video, audio, or text.

-Similar to traditional survey research, we see a range of target audiences requested by AIMI buyers.
+Similar to traditional survey research methods, we see a range of target audiences requested by AIMI buyers.

 Supply partners leveraging our programmatic integrations must first ensure they are not excluding opportunities that collect PII to be able to sample to AIMI survey opportunities.